gabrielghost/mediation_app_docs/project-mediation-app-dev-diary.md

 In the end, I made some significant progress here, but not quite complete - need to decide whether I use JSON in some of the fields which get repeated, or if I need to access some fields within the JSON fields specifically, then I should perhaps do the work of putting all of those JSON fields into SQL tables.

-Ok something that I've thought of while working through this SQL and getting a schema that will work neatly with all of these nested documents is once the partners submit a financial summray that is final, they can't go back and amend it.
+Ok something that I've thought of while working through this SQL and getting a schema that will work neatly with all of these nested documents is once the partners submit a financial summary that is final, they can't go back and amend it.
 Any updated figures need to be given to the mediator to edit their end.
 Why is this?
 It adds complexity and isn't worth focussing on for the MVP.

 Ok so today I've worked through the schema in a way that I think is pretty workable and I'm pretty happy with it.
 It's inevitably going to need some tweaking over the course of time but it's a good basis to start I think.
+I've ended up not relying on JSON in many areas, other than some fields where multiple mortgages might be required, but in reality infrequenly will.
+I may decide to jettison even those fields for a less exception-based table format.

 The focus tomorrow is on implementing an API so that all of the routes and endpoints work as expected.
 It's worth now just working out exactly what the plan for this API is, what kind of requests the front-end is going to ask for, and how they might be provided.